+Patent listings are important in the generic drug approval process because challenges to listed patents can lead to stays in approval.
 The FD&C Act requires that generic drug applicants include, in their ANDAs, a certification for each patent listed in the "Orange Book" for the innovator drug.
 Similar information is required for applicants filing 505(b)(2) applications under section 505(b)(2) of the FD&C Act.
 This certification must state one of the following:

-- (I) that the required patent information relating to such patent has not been filed; - (II) that such patent has expired: - (III) that the patent will expire on a particular date; or - (IV) that such patent is invalid or will not be infringed by the drug, for which approval is being sought.
+- (I) that the required patent information relating to such patent has not been filed; - (II) that such patent has expired; - (III) that the patent will expire on a particular date; or - (IV) that such patent is invalid or will not be infringed by the drug, for which approval is being sought.

 A certification under paragraph I or II permits the ANDA to be approved immediately, if it is otherwise eligible.
 A certification under paragraph III indicates that the ANDA may be approved when the patent expires.

 A paragraph IV certification, however, begins a process in which the question of whether the listed patent is valid or will be infringed by the proposed generic product may be answered by the courts before the expiration of the patent.
-The ANDA applicant who files a paragraph IV certification to a listed patent must notify the patent owner and the NDA holder for the listed drug that it has filed an ANDA containing a patent challenge.
-Until the effective date of FDA's final rule, all patents submitted and listed in the Orange Book, which are the subject of a paragraph IV certification, require notice to the NDA holder and patent owner.
+Under the current regulations, the ANDA applicant who files a paragraph IV certification to a listed patent must notify the patent owner and the NDA holder for the listed drug that it has filed an ANDA containing a patent challenge.
+Until the effective date of FDA's final rule, all patents submitted and listed in the Orange Book that are the subject of a paragraph IV certification require notice to the NDA holder and patent owner.
 The notice must include a detailed statement of the factual and legal basis for the ANDA applicant's opinion that the patent is not valid or will not be infringed.